Moly-malibu/RScript.r/Movielens_projects_edx.md

 3.51246397107753

-# How many zeros were given as ratings in the edx dataset?
+# B. How many zeros were given as ratings in the edx dataset?

 ```R